Aider-AI/aider/docs/ctags.md

 # Enhancing GPT-4's understanding of entire repos using ctags

 While GPT-4 excels at coding tasks, it struggles with making modifications within large code bases.
-Its limited context window prevents it from understanding and navigating code beyond its capacity.
-Many common code changes require knowledge and context from multiple files scattered throughout the repo.
-To address this issue, `aider` introduces an experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.
+Its limited context window prevents it from understanding code beyond its capacity.
+Many common code changes require knowledge and context from multiple files scattered throughout a large repo.
+To address this issue, `aider` has introduced an experimental feature that utilizes `ctags` to provide GPT with a **repo map**, enabling it to better comprehend and navigate larger repositories.

 ## The problem: code context